shiinamiyuki/mcgp/entry.md

 We use a custom fork of libigl which uses [embree](https://www.embree.org/api.html) for high-performance BVH building and closest point query.
 Passing -DLIBIGL_WITH_EMBREE=ON to turn on this feature (OFF by default).
 It will take around 15 minutes for the first build.

 ## Sample Code
 The `tutorials` folder contains many runnable examples.
 Make sure the working directory is `./build`.
+Note that some of the tutorials will write images to your working directory.

 ## Implementation